 Tommy's has state of the art clinics in all four of our research centres: London, Manchester, Edinburgh, and our National Centre for Miscarriage Research

 The Tommy’s Preterm Surveillance Clinic

 Run by Professor Andrew Shennan, the Tommy’s Preterm Surveillance Clinic at Guy’s and St. Thomas’ has been providing specialist care to women at risk of preterm birth for over 10 years.
 Experts state that rolling out this clinic’s model nationally could prevent almost 9,000 premature births each year in the UK.
-Each year, we are seeing more referrals from women at high risk of giving birth too early doubled compared to 2016.
+In 2017, the total number of referrals from women at high risk of giving birth too early doubled compared to 2016.
 We are now seeing an average of 200 referrals each month.

 This unique Preterm Surveillance Clinic – funded by Tommy's as part of our research in St Thomas' Hospital, London – has won an NHS Innovation Challenge Prize for its success in reducing the number of premature births in South East London.
-Over 10 years, the clinic reduced premature birth locally and regionally by 10%.
+Over 10 years, the clinic has reduced premature birth locally and regionally by 10%.
 It remains the most research-active prematurity clinic in the country.

-This year, the clinic’s work on the QUIPP application – a tool that can help clinicians assess pregnant women at risk of premature birth– has won a further two prizes:
+The clinic’s work on the QUIPP application – a tool that can help clinicians assess pregnant women at risk of premature birth – won a further two prizes in 2016:

 - 1st prize – Health Tech Innovation Award King’s College London Lion's Den Challenge